appdotnet/api-spec/content/index.md

 ### Tracking news and announcements

 To see the latest updates to the API, follow [@adnapi](http://alpha.app.net/adnapi).
-You may also want to subscribe to the [App.net blog](http://blog.app.net/) for general news and the [developer blog](http://devblog.app.net/) for developer related news.
+You may also want to subscribe to the [App.net blog](https://broadcast.app.net/26283/appnet-blog/) for general news and [App.net API Updates](https://broadcast.app.net/24368/appnet-api-updates/) for developer related news.

 {::options parse_block_html="true" /}
 <div class="alert alert-success alert-block">